Improving Random Forests by Smoothing: Smoothing Function Estimates

-The simplification of (\ref{general_form}) in the case of piecewise constant functions is substantial: as long as the probabilities of the latent random variable $\bz$ falling into the leaves can be efficiently computed, then the smoothed prediction (\ref{piece_prediction}) is also computationally efficient.
-Figure~\ref{1d_example} demonstrates this smoothing process on a simple example piecewise function.
+This simplification means that as long as the probabilities of the latent random variable $\bz$ falling into the individual regions can be efficiently computed, so can be the smoothed predictions.
+In particular, this is the case for product kernels $k(\bz \given \bx, \boldlambda)=\prod_{j=1}^p k_j(z_j \given x_j, \lambda_j)$.
+In this case, the probabilities can be computed as